Why you think marketing doesn’t work?

 As a small business marketing and growth consultant, my expertise is in high demand from people that want to increase their sales and grow their market share.
 With that said, most of my conversations with new clients revolve around why marketing doesn’t work.
 People are eager to share with me how all the marketing they have done has failed.
 Most are wary of throwing more money away and feel stuck and unable to move forward.

 The problem is not that marketing does not work; it is that our perception of marketing is incorrect.
-Marketing does work but only when looked with the proper “big picture” frame of mind.
+Marketing does work but only when looked at with the proper “big picture” frame of mind.
 Below are four reasons why marketing has not worked for you in the past:

 Marketing is not just about advertising